Varaidzosmangezi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 display patterns including root and 3 lines after them in file display all the without bin
 Display all lines of the file
+replace A and C with Z and e